Life Events: Working Overseas

 Self-Employment Tax for Overseas Work

-If you are self-employed and working abroad, you are still responsible for paying U.S. Social Security and Medicare taxes.
-These taxes are reported and paid using Schedule SE (Form 1040).
+If you are self-employed and working abroad, you are generally still responsible for U.S. Social Security and Medicare taxes through self-employment tax, reported on Schedule SE (Form 1040).
+Importantly, the FEIE is an income tax benefit and generally does not reduce self-employment tax.

 Example: Emily, a freelance writer, moved to France but continued her work with U.S. clients.
-As a self-employed individual, she was still responsible for paying U.S. Social Security and Medicare taxes.
-Emily used Schedule SE (Form 1040) to report and pay these taxes, ensuring she fulfilled her tax obligations and maintained her eligibility for future benefits.
+As a self-employed individual, she was generally still responsible for U.S. Social Security and Medicare taxes.
+Emily used Schedule SE (Form 1040) to report and pay these taxes, and she understood that excluding income under the FEIE would not typically eliminate self-employment tax on its own.

 Employer-Provided Benefits

 Example: When Laura accepted a job in Singapore, her employer provided her with a housing allowance and covered her children’s education expenses.
-Laura learned that these benefits might have tax implications in the U.S. She consulted with a tax advisor who explained that while some benefits could be excluded from her taxable income under the Foreign Earned Income Exclusion, others might still be taxable.
+Laura learned that these benefits might have tax implications in the U.S. She consulted with a tax advisor who explained that some housing-related amounts might be factored into her foreign housing calculation, while other employer-provided benefits could still be taxable.
 By understanding the tax treatment of these employer-provided benefits, Laura was able to plan accordingly and avoid unexpected tax liabilities.

 Retirement Planning Abroad